Largemouth Bass

 Plastics

-There are a variety of plastic baits available for use in a wide array of shapes, colours, and sizes, each iteration with its own strengths.
+Plastic baits are available in a wide array of shapes, colours, and sizes, each iteration with its own strengths.

 Cranking/Searchbaits